bjnord/coding_practice/advent-2023/day-03/README.md

 part number.)
 Adding up all of the gear ratios produces `467835`.

 **What is the sum of all of the gear ratios in your engine schematic?**

+### Part Two Design

+Fortunately, the parsed form was fine as-is to implement the part 2 solution.